How does it all work?

 Where should I store my wines when they arrive?

 You will be notified when your wine arrives in the UK.
-You may then take delivery (free of charge) of it, or store the wines, in bond, with Corney & Barrow at our cellaring facilities in Corsham.
-These Cellars offer first class storage, which is charged at an annual rate.
+You may then take delivery (free of charge) of it, or store the wines, in bond, with Corney & Barrow at our purpose-built cellaring facility in Hoddesdon.
+We offer first class storage, which is charged at an annual rate, dependent on the volume of wine stored with us.
+You can find further information on our cellaring service or HERE.

 The correct storage of wines is always of vital importance.
 Without the optimum storage facilities, the delicate nature of wine is easily damaged, diminishing, at best, its chances of reaching its potential.
 There are 4 key elements in the successful storage of your wine: